Cell divisions imprint long lasting elastic strain fields in epithelial tissues

 \section{Elastic deformation imprinted by a cell division}

 Cell division is a complex process during which the mother cell is split into two daughter cells.
-Here, we aim to characterise the mechanical forces generated by the dividing cell by analysing the strain field a dividing cell induces in the fly wing epithelium.
+Here, we aim to characterize the mechanical forces generated by the dividing cell from the analysis of the strain field that the dividing cell induces in the epithelium.
+We analyze cell divisions in previously published experiments \cite{Dye2021} on explanted \textit{D. melanogaster} wing imaginal discs.
+We are interested in the generic features of the response of epithelial tissues to a mechanical perturbation, such as the laser ablation or a cell division.
+Therefore, we aim to extract normalised force dipoles in the surface plane generated by cell divisions using the same approach as with the laser ablation experiments.
+However, we perform the analysis independently of any results obtained from laser ablations in the pupal wing.